fanelenan7/rails-users-sessions-flash-cookies/sessions-intro.md

 This is a contrived use case of sessions but we can clearly see that the state of `session[:name] = "bob"` persisting from request to request.
 Normally session values will be set in `POST` requests, because we're "creating" data.

-## Sessions in the wild
+## Sessions in the Wild

-Sessions are used mostly for just a handful things but certainly not limited to these things:
+Sessions are used mostly for -- but are not limited to -- the following...

-- User authentication/authorization
+- User authentication and authorization
 - Shopping carts
 - Setting a current model to persist throughout requests